 The best way to get a feel for eBay selling is to make a transaction as a buyer first.
 Pay attention to the listings that attract you, such as the photo, headline, and price.
 Many are run as auctions, where you need to bid by indicating a price you’re willing to pay.
 You can set a max price, and eBay will submit your bids by increments for you until you hit the max price.
 Some sales are fixed prices, where buyers can “Buy Now.”
 These don’t require bidding and the item can be bought right away as opposed to waiting until the auction ends.

 3. Sell a few things

-Before you go all in on an eBay business, test out eBay by selling a few items.
+Before you go all in on an eBay store, test out eBay by selling a few items.
 This will give you a sense of how the platform works, time to assess your offers, and begin to develop a system of listing, packaging, and shipping.